 Wake Forest offers support and counseling services for all students, faculty and staff.
 The Counseling Center may be reached at 336.758.5273, the Chaplain’s Office at 336.758.5210.
 For faculty and staff, there is also the Employee Assistance Program at 336.716.5493.

-This message was emailed to students, faculty and staff on April 17 by Wake Forest Communications and External Relations:
+This announcement was emailed to students, faculty and staff on March 5 by Wake Forest Communications and External Relations:

-Wake Forest is providing resources to assist the individual involved in this incident, and will continue to take actions to maintain the safety and security of the campus community.
+Wake Forest is providing resources to assist the individuals involved in this incident, and will continue to take actions to maintain the safety and security of the campus community.